OffNofin/NofinDebugHUD.js/README.md

 ![NScreenConsole Demo](https://user-images.githubusercontent.com/57896051/161062038-bf775ea3-e3a4-4cbb-9c22-d9f0a60d75d3.png)

-<p>You can also hide the empty line by updating the "showEmptyLines" variable on line 3</p>
+<p>You can also hide the empty lines by updating the "showEmptyLines" variable on line 3</p>

 ```JS
 var showEmptyLines = false;